- Why Grad Studies at SFU?

 Changes cannot be made to the thesis after the supervisor has "signed-off" on the thesis/revision or after the thesis has been submitted to the Library.

-However, if significant content-related errors that must be changed are found, permission for the student's supervisor and approval from GPS arenecessary.
-If the change is deemed significant, GPS will authorise the Thesis Office to accept the change.
+However, if significant content-related errors that must be changed are found, permission for the student's supervisor and approval from Graduate Studies arenecessary.
+If the change is deemed significant, Graduate Studies will authorise the Thesis Office to accept the change.

-The Office of Research Ethics in consultation with Graduate and Postdoctoral Studies and The Library Thesis Office has determined that the Title of the Thesis submitted to the Library does not have to match the title of the Letter of Ethics Approval.
+The Office of Research Ethics in consultation with Graduatel Studies and The Library Thesis Office has determined that the Title of the Thesis submitted to the Library does not have to match the title of the Letter of Ethics Approval.

 Therefore, the Office of Research Ethics will no longer be processing amendments for Title Change Requests if the request is for the purpose of matching the Thesis Title to the Title of Letter of Ethics Approval.